sbhadr/Pyblox/README.md

 ### Updating

 The Roblox API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
 Due to this, this repo could break at anytime.
-If a break does occur, please open up an issue on this repo detailing the error.
+If a break does occur, please open up an issue at https://github.com/RbxAPI/Pyblox detailing the error.

 ## Installing
 There's now two ways to install Pyblox.